atick-faisal/label-studio/docs/source/guide/storage.md

 <iframe class="video-border" width="100%" height="400vh" src="https://www.youtube.com/embed/lo6ncQajbdU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Add storage with the Label Studio API
+### Add storage with the Annotation Hub API
-You can also create a storage connection using the Label Studio API.
+You can also create a storage connection using the Annotation Hub API.
 - See [Create new import storage](/api#operation/api_storages_localfiles_create) then [sync the import storage](/api#operation/api_storages_localfiles_sync_create).
 - See [Create export storage](/api#operation/api_storages_export_localfiles_create) and after annotating, [sync the export storage](/api#operation/api_storages_export_localfiles_sync_create).

 ### Set up local storage with Docker
-If you're using Label Studio in Docker, you need to mount the local directory that you want to access as a volume when you start the Docker container.
-See [Run Label Studio on Docker and use local storage](https://labelstud.io/guide/start#Run-Label-Studio-on-Docker-and-use-Local-Storage).
+If you're using Annotation Hub in Docker, you need to mount the local directory that you want to access as a volume when you start the Docker container.
+See [Run Annotation Hub on Docker and use local storage](https://labelstud.io/guide/start#Run-Label-Studio-on-Docker-and-use-Local-Storage).

 ### Troubleshooting cloud storage

 <div class="opensource-only">

-For more troubleshooting information, see [Troubleshooting Label Studio](troubleshooting).
+For more troubleshooting information, see [Troubleshooting Annotation Hub](troubleshooting).

 </div>